fyrox-book/fyrox-book.github.io/src/introduction/introduction.md

 # Introduction to Fyrox

 Fyrox is a feature-rich, general purpose game engine that is suitable for any kind of games.
-It is capable to power games with small- or medium-sized worlds, large-sized world most likely will require some manual work.
+It is capable of power games with small- or medium-sized worlds, large-sized world most likely will require some manual work.

-Games made with the engine are capable to run on desktop platforms (PC, Mac, Linux) and Web (WebAssembly).
-Mobile is planned for future releases.
+Games made with the engine are capable of run on desktop platforms (PC, Mac, Linux), Web (WebAssembly), Android and iOS.

 ## What can the engine do?